hansonzhao007/blog/source/_posts/2018-11-05-Review-Mutant-Balancing-Storage-Cost-and-Latency-in-LSM-Tree-Data-Stores.md

 # My thoughts

 The thing I don't understand is that why memory caching is not enough for those hot data.
+Maybe one possible explanation is that even hot data is too big to be stored in memory.